Cyberexe1/ASTRA/README.md

 npm test
 ```

-32 tests across 4 suites cover URL normalization/validation, metrics computation, Markdown report rendering, and HAR round-trip — using property-based testing with fast-check, which generates large numbers of random inputs to surface edge cases a handful of hand-written cases would miss.
+86 tests across 6 suites cover URL normalization/validation, metrics computation, Markdown report rendering, HAR round-trip, the security analysis modules (CSP, headers, cookies, CORS false-positive guards, API leak detection, fingerprinting, mixed content), and the repo scanner (GitHub URL parsing, secret detection + redaction, workflow analysis, hygiene, code patterns) — using a mix of example-based and property-based testing with fast-check.

 ---

 ## Security and privacy notes

 - **The vulnerability scanner sends real, intrusive HTTP requests** (injection payloads, traversal strings, adjacent-ID probes) to the target.
+It is **off by default** and only runs when you tick the consent toggle.
 Only run it against systems you own or are explicitly authorized to test.
+- **Repo scanning is read-only** — it fetches/clones source and analyzes it locally; it never attacks a server.
+Treat any secrets it finds in someone else's repo responsibly (report, don't abuse).
-- **The AI feature transmits scan data** (headers, URLs, findings) to Groq's API.
-Don't run it on scans that contain credentials or sensitive internal URLs.
+- **The AI feature transmits scan data** (headers, URLs, findings) to Groq's API, with detected secret values redacted to `[REDACTED]` before sending.
+Still, don't run it on scans containing sensitive internal URLs you don't want leaving your machine.
+- **Dependency/CVE lookups query OSV.dev** with package names and versions only — no source code is sent.
-- **API keys are encrypted at rest** using your OS keychain via Electron's `safeStorage`, and `.env` is gitignored.
+- **API keys and GitHub tokens are encrypted at rest** using your OS keychain via Electron's `safeStorage`, and `.env` is gitignored.
 Secrets are never written into reports or committed.
 - **The renderer is sandboxed** — `contextIsolation` on, `nodeIntegration` off, with all privileged operations mediated through the preload bridge.
+All scan data (including hostile site headers and repo contents) is HTML-escaped before rendering, and the PDF export escapes the same way.